tox-dev/tox/docs/config.rst

         (e.g. ``py27.*`` means **don't** evaluate environments that start with the key ``py27``).
         Skipped environments will be logged at level two verbosity level.

+    ``envlist`` is also used to determine the preferrence list of python interpreters.
+For example ``lint,py{37,36}`` will also tell tox to prefer using python3.7.
+So when available it will use python3.7 for ``lint`` environment and fallback to python3.6 otherwise.

 .. conf:: skip_missing_interpreters ^ config|true|false ^ config

     .. versionadded:: 1.7.2